Best electric toothbrush for 2020: Philips, Oral-B and more

 With Shyn, you can completely customize your subscription with different brush heads, including whitening, gum care or anti-plaque, as well as add-ons like dental floss picks, whitening strips and toothpaste.
 You can set your refills to deliver every two or three months, but if you want to try out just the brush first, you can get it for just $50.

 This DiamondClean toothbrush is a more feature-rich version of the 4100 described above.
-You get three modes and three intensity settings that promise a whiter smile in just one week.
+You get three modes and three intensity settings to brush your teeth that promise a whiter smile in just one week.
 The DiamondClean brush head works to remove surface stains with special bristles, and the QuadPacer lets you know when it's time to move to another quadrant of your mouth.

-It's available on Amazon, the Philips website and at most Target, Walmart, Best Buy and Walgreens stores.
+It's available on Amazon, the Philips website and at most Target, Walmart and Best Buy stores.

 The standard brush head that comes with this Oral-B Vitality brush has a dual-clean action that promises superior dental plaque removal.
 The top brush spins and the bottom brush oscillates side-to-side.
-If dual-clean isn't your jam, you can opt for a different Oral-B head.
+If dual-clean isn't your jam, you can opt for a different Oral-B head to clean your teeth.

 This brush is compatible with Oral-B's Cross Action, 3D White, Sensitive Clean, Precision Clean, Floss Action, Deep Sweep, Ortho and Power Tip heads.